 Researcher biography

 Dr Stevie-Jae Hepburn is a Lecturer in initial teacher education (ITE) in the School of Education at the University of Queensland.
-Her approach to educational program design, review, and evaluation in professional and educational contexts is guided by the principles of andragogy, collaborative practice, and learning with, from, and about others.
+Her approach to educational program design, review, and evaluation in professional and educational contexts is guided by the principles of andragogy, collaborative practice to support learning with, from, and about others.

 After gaining experience as a classroom teacher and curriculum coordinator across jurisdictions in Queensland and abroad, Stevie directed her attention to educational leadership, health and wellbeing resources in schools and ITE.
 Her doctoral research investigated the impact of an integrated approach to health and wellbeing for teachers during the pre-service and early career period.
-Stevie's research is influenced by her interest in Public Health, Health Promotion and Salutogenic Theory and the use of health promotion strategies to address the social determinants of health and influence job satisfaction, stress management, burnout and career trajectory.
+Stevie's research is influenced by her interest in public health and salutogenic theory, as well as the use of health promotion strategies to address the social determinants of health and influence job satisfaction, stress management, burnout, and career trajectory.

 Stevie's research experience in collaborative practice spans both health disciplines and education.
 She investigated the impact of interprofessional education resources on promoting interprofessional collaborative practice across the continuum of health professionals' education, as well as student learning and experience on placement in rural and remote communities.